 At first bite, this spread had a tangy, almost citrusy zing, which gave way to a slightly bitter aftertaste.
 Members of our group also noted this is another spread that could easily pass as a dairy version.

-Out of the six vegan cheese brands we tried, two were exceptional and one we simply couldn’t recommend to anyone.
+Out of the six dairy-free cheese brands we tried, two were exceptional and one we simply couldn’t recommend to anyone.
 The rest of the varieties were perfectly fine — neither spectacular nor vile.

-There’s a reason Daiya is the standard of vegan cheese brands.
+There’s a reason Daiya sets the standard for vegan cheese brands.
 We found it was the best of the varieties we tried.
-It has a firm texture that makes it perfect for cutting or shredding, and its jalapeño flavor gives this vegan cheese a nice kick.
+It has a firm texture that makes it perfect for cutting or shredding, and its jalapeño flavor gives this vegan havarti a nice kick.

 Additionally, that stranger and fellow shopper who raved about Kite Hill in the grocery store was right.
 The almond-based Brie was creamy, smooth, and had the perfect delicate flavor.

 The only one we really wouldn’t recommend is the Miyoko vegan mozzarella, thanks to its overwhelmingly chemical flavor.

 No longer just tofu, dairy-free cheeses are made from a wide range of proteins like tapioca, nuts, and even chia seeds mixed with nutritional yeast for a more robust flavor.
 This base is often mixed with oils, emulsifiers, and thickeners to produce a firmer cheese.